TYPO3-extensions/sphinx/Documentation/UserManual/RenderingPdf/LaTeXVsRst2pdf.rst

 .. note::
 	One drawback of LaTeX is that it can only be installed globally on your system; this is the reason why this extension does not provide a wizard in Extension Manager to install and configure it automatically for you.

-The remainder of this chapter gives you more insights on LaTeX and guides you through its installation and configuration.